mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 5. Extracting 18S rDNA sequences

 [Barrnap](https://github.com/tseemann/barrnap) software extracts rDNA fragments from the reads.
-Unfortunately, it runs very slowly, so to save time, we ran it beforehand.
-You will simply copy the output to the appropriate folders.
+Unfortunately, it runs very slowly considering the massive amount of data that you got, so to save time, we ran it beforehand.
+You will simply copy the barrnap output to the appropriate folders.

 ```
 # Copy barrnap.fasta separately for your two samples